UTexas

 SDS 383C.
 Statistical Modeling I.

 Restricted to students in the PhD Statistics program.
 An introduction to core applied statistical modeling ideas from a probabilistic, Bayesian perspective.
 Topics include exploratory data analysis, programming in R, Bayesian probability models, an introduction to the Gibbs sampler, applied regression analysis, and hierarchical models.
 Three lecture hours a week for one semester.
-Statistics and Data Sciences 383C and Statistics and Scientific Computation 383C may not both be counted.
+Only one of the following may be counted: Statistics and Data Sciences 391P (Topic 1), Statistics and Data Sciences 383C, Statistics and Scientific Computation 383C.
 Prerequisite: Graduate standing.

 SDS 383D.
 Statistical Modeling II.

 Use of structured, probabilistic models that incorporate multiple layers of uncertainty to describe real-world systems.
 Topics include multivariate normal distribution, mixture models, nonparametric Bayesian analysis, advanced hierarchical models and latent-variable models, generalized linear models, and advanced topics in linear and nonlinear regression.
 Three lecture hours per week for one semester.
-Statistics and Data Sciences 383D and Statistics and Scientific Computation 383D may not both be counted.
+Only one of the following may be counted: Statistics and Data Sciences 391P (Topic 2), Statistics and Data Sciences 383D, Statistics and Scientific Computation 383D.
 Prerequisite: Graduate standing; Economics 392M (Topic 19), Statistics and Data Sciences 384 (or Statistics and Scientific Computation 384), or the equivalent; and 383C (or Statistics and Scientific Computation 383C).

 Introduction to the use of statistical or mathematical applications for data analysis.
 Two lecture hours a week for eight weeks.
 Statistics and Data Sciences 183K and Statistics and Scientific Computation 183K may not both be counted unless the topics vary.
 May be repeated for credit when the topics vary.
 Offered on the credit/no credit basis only.
 Prerequisite: Graduate standing.